dymek91/mtlConverter/README.md

 # mtlConverter
-Convert Star Citizen .mtl files to get advantage of custom shaders in CryEngine and save manual work.
+Convert Star Citizen .mtl files to use in CryEngine.
+Includes LayerBlend shader.

 **Requirements:**